Knot invariants and higher representation theory II: the categorification of quantum knot invariants

-In this paper, we strengthen the case for viewing $\cata^\bla$, the category of finite dimen\-sional $\alg^\bla$-modules and its derived category $\cat^\bla=\Dbe(\cata^\bla)$ as categorifications of tensor products of $U_q(\fg)$-modules: \begin{thm} The derived category $\cat^\bla$ carries functors categorifying all the structure maps of the ribbon category of $U_q(\fg)$-modules: \begin{enumerate} \renc{\labelenumi}{(\roman{enumi})} \item If $\si$ is a braid, then we have an exact functor $\mathbb{B}_{\si}\colon\cat^\bla\to\cat^{\si(\bla)}$ such that the induced map $K_0(\alg^\bla)\to K_0(\alg^{\si(\bla)})$ is the action of the appropriate composition of R-matrices and flips.
-Furthermore, these functors induce a weak action of the braid groupoid on the categories associated to permutations of the set $\bla$. \item If two consecutive elements of $\bla$ label dual representations and $\bla^-$ denotes the sequence with these removed, then there are functors $\mathbb{T},\mathbb{E}\colon \cat^{\bla}\to \cat^{\bla^-}$ which induces the quantum trace and evaluation on the Grothendieck group, and similarly functors $\mathbb{K},\mathbb{C}\colon \cat^{\bla^-}\to \cat^{\bla}$ for the coevaluation map and quantum cotrace maps. \item When $\fg=\mathfrak{sl}_n$, the structure functors above can be described in terms of twisting and Enright-Shelton functors on $\cO$. \item The indecomposable projective objects in $\cata^\bla$ define a basis of $K^0(\alg^\bla)$, which we call the {\bf orthodox\footnote{The word ``orthodox'' comes from the Greek \textgreek{`orj'os} ``correct'' + \textgreek{d'oxa} ``belief''; it is a basis we can believe in.} basis}; when the Cartan matrix is symmetric, this basis coincides with Lusztig's canonical basis for tensor products \cite{LusTen}.
-This basis always has the property that totally non-negative elements of a group exponentiating $\fg$ act with non-negative real matrix coefficients. \end{enumerate} \end{thm}
+\begin{thm} The derived category $\cat^\bla$ carries functors categorifying all the structure maps of the ribbon category of $U_q(\fg)$-modules: \begin{enumerate} \renc{\labelenumi}{(\roman{enumi})} \item If $\si$ is a braid, then we have an exact functor $\mathbb{B}_{\si}\colon\cat^\bla\to\cat^{\si(\bla)}$ such that the induced map $K_0(\alg^\bla)\to K_0(\alg^{\si(\bla)})$ is the action of the appropriate composition of R-matrices and flips.
+Furthermore, these functors induce a strong action of the braid groupoid on the categories associated to permutations of the set $\bla$. \item If two consecutive elements of $\bla$ label dual representations and $\bla^-$ denotes the sequence with these removed, then there are functors $\mathbb{T},\mathbb{E}\colon \cat^{\bla}\to \cat^{\bla^-}$ which induces the quantum trace and evaluation on the Grothendieck group, and similarly functors $\mathbb{K},\mathbb{C}\colon \cat^{\bla^-}\to \cat^{\bla}$ for the coevaluation map and quantum cotrace maps. \item When $\fg=\mathfrak{sl}_n$, the structure functors above can be described in terms of twisting and Enright-Shelton functors on $\cO$. \end{enumerate} \end{thm}

 As mentioned earlier, these functors have a topological interpretation: the algebra $\alg^\bla$ is defined using red strands labeled with weights; we imagine placing them in $\R^3$ and thickening them to ribbons (so that we keep track of twists in them).
 Then our functors correspond to the following operations on ribbons: \begin{itemize} \item Crossing two ribbons: the corresponding operator in representations of the quantum group is called the {\bf braiding} or {\bf R-matrix}\footnote{As usual, the R-matrix is a map between tensor products of representations $V\otimes W\to V\otimes W$ intertwining the usual and opposite coproducts; we use the term {\bf braiding} to refer to the composition of this with the usual flip map, which is thus a homomorphism of representations $V\otimes W\to W\otimes V$.}. \item Creating a cup, or closing a cap: the corresponding operators in representations of the quantum group are called the {\bf coevaluation} and {\bf quantum trace}. \item Adding a full twist to one of the ribbons: the corresponding operator in the quantum group is called the {\bf ribbon element}. \end{itemize}